codeforge11/SQL-PY-Workbench/README.md

 # SQL PY WORKBENCH

-SQL Py Workbench is a python application which allows you to execute queries on your MySQL/MariaDB database.
+SQL PY Workbench is a Python application for executing queries on MySQL/MariaDB databases.
 ## Installation

 How to install